subvertnormality/mosaic/README.md

 ## Custom device maps

-You can define every device in your studio using the `custom_midi_device_map.lua` file in `Mosaic/lib/user_config/`.
+You can define every device in your studio using the `custom_device_map.lua` file in `Mosaic/lib/user_config/`.
 Copy the template and add your device's cc and midi information. *Always include new entries at the end of the file* to ensure backwards compatability.

 You can hide the factory devices from the device list.
-To do this, add an entry to your `custom_midi_device_map.lua` file as so:
+To do this, add an entry to your `custom_device_map.lua` file as so:

 ```
 {